har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 Ublox documentation indicates that this is possible only when you restrict the module to the GPS constellation, rather than GPS+GLONASS etc.
 So don't waste your time looking for multi-constellation modules.
 * Any commercial or homebrew ESP32 development board with an onboard USB-UART chip (CH340, CP2102 etc).
-* W25Q128FVSG 128Mbit SPI flash
+* W25Q128FVSG 128Mbit (16Mbytes) SPI flash for storing data / track logs.
 * 128x64 reflective LCD display (ST7565 controller) with SPI interface.
 * For the power supply, I use a USB 5V output power bank.
 This allows me to detach the power bank and use it for other purposes, e.g. recharging my phone.
 And I can put my hand-wired gpsvario in checked-in luggage (no battery => no problem), with the power bank in my carry-on luggage as per airline requirements.
 * Current draw from a 5V power bank is < 100mA in gpsvario mode with bluetooth transmission and volume set to 1, and < 150mA in wifi access point mode.
+* I don't have a circuit schematic because I used  off-the-shelf modules.
+  * The project file `/include/config.h` defines all ESP32 gpio pin <> sensor interface connections.
-* I don't have a schematic for the project because I used  off-the-shelf modules.
-Have a look at the project file `/main/config.h` to find the gpio pin <-> signal connections from the ESP32.
-The USB 5V pin supplies power for the GPS, MPU9250, MS5611, LCD modules (these modules have onboard 3.3V regulators) and audio amplifier.
-The
+  * The USB 5V pin supplies power for the GPS, MPU9250, MS5611 and LCD modules.
+These modules have onboard 3.3V regulators.
-ESP32 VCC pin (3.3V) supplies power for the 128Mb SPI flash.
-The LCD module PCB has a footprint for an SOT23 type regulator.
+  * The LCD module PCB has a footprint for an SOT23 type regulator.
 I soldered a 3.3V XC6203 regulator along with input and output bypass 10uF caps.
+  * The USB 5V pin supplies power to the NS8002 audio amplifier.
+  * The ESP32 VCC pin (3.3V) supplies power for the 128Mb SPI flash.
-All signal interfaces between the ESP32 and other components are at 3.3V level.
+  * Signal interfaces between the ESP32 and other components are at 3.3V level.
+The exception is the NS8002 amplifier - the enable/shutdown pin is pulled up to 5V with a 100K resistor.
+The ESP32 gpio pin enabling the NS8002 is configured as output open-drain (external pullup).
 * There are different versions of the 128x64 LCD module that may need modifications to the initialization code.
 See the `lcd_init()` function in `/ui/lcd7565.c`.
 You may have to choose a different option for lcd bias and display orientation.
-* I added a 1A resettable polyfuse and a 470uF 10V bypass capacitor on the USB 5V supply before the power switch.
+* I added a 0.5A resettable polyfuse and a 470uF 10V bypass capacitor on the USB 5V supply before the power switch.
 The easiest way to do this is to desolder the schottky diode that is normally placed between the ESP32 dev board micro-usb connector 5V pin and the rest of the circuit.
 Connect the  polyfuse, capacitor to ground and power switch in its place.
 * I am now using an [NS8002 module](docs/ns8002_pinout.jpg) for the audio amplifier .
 To avoid